 Garbage Cans

-If you live in a suburb, we don’t condone throwing your dog’s poop bag in your neighbor’s trash bin.
-But if you reside in a city, frequent garbage cans set you and your pup up for a more pleasant walk that doesn’t include carting “goodies” home for disposal.
+If you live in a suburb, it’s not a good idea to throw your dog’s poop bag in your neighbor’s trash bin.
+But if you reside in a city, the presence of public garbage cans may set you and your pup up for a more pleasant walk that doesn’t include carting “goodies” home for disposal.
 If you see a fully decked-out doggy station, complete with disposable bags and a garbage pail, you know you’ve hit the jackpot.

 Dog-Friendly Restaurants